HARRIS-COUSINS HOUSE BECOMES A LANDMARK

 The Harris-Cousins House joins the Irving P. Andrews House at 2241-2243 N. York St., home and final law office of prominent civil rights attorney Irving P. Andrews, and the John Henderson House at 2600 Milwaukee St., designed by John Henderson, the first licensed African American architect in Colorado, among a growing number of northeast Denver landmarks that recognize the role African Americans played in shaping this city’s history.

-The City Council hearing is scheduled for Monday, June 1.
+With the unanimous Council vote on Monday, June 1, the Harris-Cousins House is now an official Denver landmark.
 To read the full designation application, click here, and the Denver Landmark Preservation staff report, click here.
 For more information, visit the City’s historic designation page.